roadtojobs/roadtojobs/README.md

-# Interview Journey
+# Road To Jobs - The open-source Interview Tracking app

 Every journey has its meaning, the same goes for Interview Journey.

-Interview Journey is an OSS software for single & self-hosted usage.
+Road To Jobs is an OSS software for single & self-hosted usage.

+Note: this is still heavily under development.
+Stays tuned!!!

 ## Features

-Interview Journey helps you to:
+Road To Jobs helps you to:

 - Create a journey for every interview period in your life.
 - Mark a goal for the journey and start to tackle it.